odbol/OSC-Test-Suite-for-Android/README.txt

-It may not seem exciting by itself, but opening your app up with OSC support will allow users to control your app using more than just the screen on the phone: you could use a remote device such as a laptop, an OSC-enabled controller such as the Monome, or even a standard MIDI keyboard using software such as Sensorizer ( http://sensorizer.com ) or Osculator to convert MIDI to OSC.
+It may not seem exciting by itself, but opening your app up with OSC support will allow users to control your app using more than just the screen on the phone: you could use a remote device such as a laptop, an OSC-enabled controller such as the Monome, or even a standard MIDI keyboard using software such as Sensorizer ( http://sensorizer.com ) or OSCulator to convert MIDI to OSC.

 The most exciting method, however, is using the Sensorizer Android app (coming soon!) coupled with an Arduino microcontroller to enable controlling your phone using physical sensors hooked up via